LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="AddRegistrationData-post-">Add Registration Data (POST)</h4>
  This API allows you to fill data into a dropdown list which you have created for user Registration.
-For more details on how to use this API please see our Custom Registration Data Overview [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/custom-registration-data/add-registration-data)
+For more details on how to use this API please see our Custom Registration Data Overview

 ```java